jeffpar/pcjs.v1/devices/pc/machine/5170/README.md

 	- All of the above
 	- Enhanced 101-key keyboard

-IBM PC AT Configuration Options
+IBM PC AT 5170 Configuration Options
 ---

-The Model 5170 doesn't have DIP switches like previous models, but it still has a few switches and jumpers.
+The IBM PC AT 5170 doesn't have DIP switches like previous models, but it still has a few switches and jumpers.

 First and foremost, there is a **Display Switch** near the battery connector that must be pushed "toward the front of your system unit" if you have a CGA that is your only (or primary) display adapter, or "toward the back of your system unit" if you're using an MDA as your only (or primary) display.

-In PCjs, the Model 5170 **Display Switch** is configured with the &lt;[ChipSet](/docs/pcjs/chipset/)&gt; *monitor* property, which you can set to either "mono" (aka "mda") or "color" (aka "cga").
+In PCjs, the 5170 **Display Switch** is configured with the &lt;[ChipSet](/docs/pcjs/chipset/)&gt; *monitor* property, which you can set to either "mono" (aka "mda") or "color" (aka "cga").
 Unlike the Model 5150/5160 DIP switches, there is no UI for this switch, so once the machine has been created, it cannot be changed by the user.